ADaMiller14/Pi-In-the-Sky/README.md

 __January 17 - Day 6__

 We had a half day, so we weren't able to make much progress on the project.

+__January 22 - Day 7__

+We finished the second floor and chimney, and began making the roof.